 An Aboriginal business enterprise is an organisation that is 50% or more Aboriginal-owned or controlled, and that is operating as a business (including a company, incorporated association, trust, social enterprise, or registered charity operating a business).

 An incorporated joint venture is one that is 25% or more Aboriginal-owned.

 A minimum of 40% Aboriginal employment is required for work under the program, increasing 2% per financial year from 2019-20 to a maximum of 48%.

 Procurement under Our Community.
 Our Future.
 Our Homes.

-The Northern Territory Government has a commitment to Aboriginal business enterprise development, local employment, and sustainable training and apprenticeships.
+The Northern Territory Government has a commitment to Aboriginal business enterprise development, Aboriginal employment, and sustainable training and apprenticeships.

 Procurement strategies are prioritised as:

 - Directly engaging local/community-based ABEs via select tender

 - Directly engaging regional ABEs via select tender

 - Engaging Territory organisations through an open tender process.